 - 1. Closed toe shoes, no sandals

-- Slacks, warm-up pants or hemmed "dress" shorts (No denim or "cargo style" defined as having large flap pockets with a button or snap closure on the front and/or side of the thigh)
+- 2. Slacks, warm-up pants or hemmed "dress" shorts (No denim or "cargo style" defined as having large flap pockets with a button or snap closure on the front and/or side of the thigh)

-- 3. Collared shirts with slacks or dress shorts, a collared shirt with warm up pants.
-Note: a team "T-shirt" will be allowed at meets prior to conference and championship meets.
+- 3. Collared shirts

 - 4. No hats

 - 5. No backpacks while spotting